Introduction

 How can I tell if a concrete burn requires medical attention?

-Yes, if the burn is deep, shows signs of infection, or does not improve within a few days, seek medical help.
+If the burn is deep, shows signs of infection, or doesn’t improve in a few days, it’s important to seek medical help.

 What should I do if I experience an allergic reaction after a concrete burn?

-Yes, if you notice symptoms like swelling, rash, or difficulty breathing, seek emergency medical assistance immediately.
+If you notice symptoms like swelling, rash, or difficulty breathing, get emergency medical assistance right away.

 Is it safe to apply ice directly to a concrete burn?

-No—use a clean cloth or bandage to wrap ice before applying it to avoid further skin damage.
+Wrap ice in a clean cloth or bandage before applying it to prevent further skin damage.